luigibonati/mlcolvar/docs/contributing.rst

 Writing tests
 -------------

 ``mlcolvar`` uses `pytest <https://docs.pytest.org/en/7.3.x/>`_ for automatic testing.
-We highly recommend installing ``pytest`` and run your tests locally before submitting the PR.
-You can install pytest with
+We highly recommend running the tests locally before submitting a PR.
+You can install the test dependencies with

 .. code-block:: bash

-      pip install pytest
+      pip install ".[test]"

 If you are writing tests for code in the file ``mlcolvar/example/folder/file.py``, then your tests should be implemented as functions whose name start with ``test_``, and they should be placed in ``mlcolvar/tests/test_example_folder_file.py``.